Preparing for Your Surgery

 Making Postoperative Arrangements

 In order to recover optimally from your procedure, it will be crucial that you get plenty of restorative rest.
-This means preparing in advance for what you’ll need after your surgery has completed.
+This means preparing in advance for what you’ll need after your surgery.
 Items to consider include:

-• Find a friend to help: Make arrangements for a caring, responsible friend or family member to drive you to and from the surgery center and stay with you overnight.
+• Find a friend or relative to help: Make arrangements for a caring, responsible friend or family member to drive you to and from the surgery center and stay with you overnight, and possibly for several days after depending on what type of procedure you are having.
 If you do not have anyone available, we can arrange home health care and medical transportation for additional fees.
 Make arrangements for childcare and driving responsibilities, as you will not be able to drive for several days after surgery.

 • Plan for time off work.
 Most patients take 1-2 weeks off of work, depending on the procedure as well as their job description.
 Patients undergoing more minor procedures who perform administrative work may get back to work faster than those who have multiple procedures performed and jobs that require long hours on your feet with heavy lifting.